 - An Alternate-Random sample of three percent must be chosen.
 The maximum number of applications selected for verification cannot exceed the 3% sample size.
 All decimals must be rounded up.
 For example: 110 applications x .03 = 3.3.
 Four applications would need to be verified.
 Every school district must verify at least one application.
 School districts who had a non response rate of 20% or more last year must select the required 3% sample from the Standard-Error Prone applications.
 Standard-Error Prone applications are those applications within $1,200 of the annual income guidelines.

 - A school district may verify questionable applications for cause.
 However, any verification done for cause must be in addition to the three percent random sample.

 - Direct Verification is an option schools may use to verify household applications by uploading the sample selection into the Direct Verification screens provided in the online Coylar System.
-Instructions for using the Direct Verification process are posted on our website.
-Click Link
+For assistance on the Direct Verification process, view the instructions page.

 - Verification must be completed for all households notified of their selection for verification.

 - Households that do not respond to the request for verification information must be contacted a second time by mail, phone, fax, email or personal contact.
 The second contact must be documented on the Verification Tracker, Attachment H-2.

 - Verification reviews family income received anytime from the date of application through the school district’s due date for verification.
 Families must supply proof of all forms of income listed on their application.
 Tax returns (1040s) can only be submitted to verify self-employment income.

 - Families selected for verification must be sent Attachment F, We Must Check Your Application, a 2-page letter.

 Attachment G, We Have Checked Your Application, is used to notify families of the results of verification.